 Stohrer (also at À La Mère de Famille)

-There are five boutiques where À la Mère de Famille, the oldest Parisian chocolate shop (1761) joins together with Stohrer, the oldest pâtisserie in Paris.
+There are now several boutiques where À la Mère de Famille, the oldest Parisian chocolate shop (1761) joins together with Stohrer, the oldest pâtisserie in Paris.
 This is where you'll find their macarons.
-Particular mention goes to raspberry and passion fruit flavours.
+We love their raspberry and passion fruit.

 Christophe Roussel

-Each year, the Roussels have been particularly generous for the charitable Macaron Day event.
-Try the salted caramel coated entirely in dark chocolate and the ‘plain’ salted caramel from the Guérande.
-Other impressive flavours: passion fruit and vanilla, coffee, chocolate and, above all, luscious lemon.
+Each year, the Roussels have been particularly generous for the charitable Macaron Day in Paris.
+I love his Salted Caramel coated entirely in dark chocolate, the 'plain' salted caramel from the Guérande, Passion Fruit-Vanilla, café, chocolate, and lemon.

 For more, see my article on Christophe Roussel in Montmartre